Skip to content

 Why Rust?

-Rust gives us native performance, memory safety, and the ability to compile to WebAssembly (browser), N-API (Node.js), and PyO3 (Python) from a single codebase.
+Rust gives us native performance, memory safety, and the ability to compile to WebAssembly (browser), N-API (Node.js).
 One engine, every platform, zero garbage collection pauses.

 Is Mog free?